etabraham04/MyPortfolio/Assignment_5/README.md

 # Purpose

--   To simulate the hollow like assignment 1 but with stuctures, memory allocation and client-server communication
+- A game simulation with memory allocation and client-server communication using C.

-# List of source:
+# List of sources:

 -   main.c
 -   connect.c